 Theorem \ref{Sis} provides a large source of groups with non-degenerated \he subgroups.
 For instance let $M$ be an irreducible Hadamard manifold that is not a higher rank symmetric space.
 Suppose that a group $G$ acts on $M$ properly and cocompactly.
 Then $G$ always contains a rank one isometry \cite{BBE,BBS,BS87}.
 Conjecturally, the same conclusion holds for any locally compact geodesically complete irreducible $CAT(0)$ space that is not a higher rank symmetric space or a Euclidean building of dimension at least $2$ \cite{BB08}.
 Recall that a $CAT(0)$ space is called \emph{geodesically complete} if every geodesic segment can be extended to some bi-infinite geodesic.
 This conjecture was settled by Caprace and Sageev \cite{CS} for $CAT(0)$ cube complexes.
 Namely, they show that for any locally compact geodesically complete $CAT(0)$ cube complex $Q$ and any infinite discrete group $G$ acting properly and cocompactly on $Q$, $Q$ is a product of two geodesically complete unbounded convex subcomplexes or $G$ contains a rank one isometry.
 For instance, this applies to right angled Artin and Coxeter groups acting on the universal covers of their Salvetti complexes and their Davis complexes, respectively (see \cite{Cha} for details).

-In most examples discussed above, the hyperbolically embedded subgroups are elementary.
+In most examples discussed above, the hyperbolically embedded subgroups are elementary (i.e. virtually cyclic).
 The next result allows us to construct non-elementary hyperbolically embedded subgroups starting from any non-degenerate (but possibly elementary) ones.
-The proof is also based on Theorem \ref{geom-sep-intr} and a small cancellation-like technique.
-This theorem has many applications (e.g., to SQ-universality and $C^\ast$-simplicity of groups with non-degenerate hyperbolically embedded subgroups) discussed in Section \ref{subsec:appl}.
+The proof is also based on Theorem \ref{geom-sep-intr} and a small cancellation like argument.
+This theorem has many applications, e.g., to the proof of SQ-universality and $C^\ast$-simplicity of groups with non-degenerate hyperbolically embedded subgroups, discussed in Section \ref{subsec:appl}.

 \begin{thm}[Theorem \ref{vf}] Suppose that a group $G$ contains a non-degenerate hyperbolically embedded subgroup.
 Then the following hold. \begin{enumerate} \item[(a)] There exists a (unique) maximal finite normal subgroup of $G$, denoted $K(G)$. \item[(b)] For every infinite subgroup $H\h G$, we have $K(G)\le H$. \item[(c)] For any $n\in \mathbb N$, there exists a subgroup $H\le G$ such that $H\h G$ and $H\cong F_n \times K(G)$, where $F_n$ is a free group of rank $n$. \end{enumerate} \end{thm}